jyp/boon/README.md

 The main variables to configure are:

-- boon-select-map, boon-moves-map, boon-command-map.
+- boon-select-map, boon-moves-map, boon-command-map, boon-insert-map, boon-special-map.
 (Those are keymaps.)

 - boon-enclosures (can be `custom`ized.)

 If you use powerline (or *mutatis mutandis* spaceline), you may want